 Another method is to check the motherboard specifications.
-Often, older motherboards, particularly in the budget range, did not specify the amount of VRMs they had.
+Often, older motherboards, particularly in the budget range, do not specify the amount of VRMs they have.

-Fortunately, most of the newer motherboards highlight the amount of Power Phases they have, which in turn indicates the amount of VRMs they have.
+Fortunately, most of the newer motherboards highlight the amount of Power Phases they have, which indicates the amount of VRMs they have.

 Using Phase Doublers to increase the number of Power Phases of a motherboard is far less efficient than having TRUE Power Phases.